 first aid kit

-National Oceanic and Atmospheric Administration (NOAA) weather radio (batteries should be replaced every six months)
+National Oceanic and Atmospheric Administration (NOAA) weather radio (replace the batteries every six months)

 personal hygiene items